 Need to get ready for the MBE?
 There are a lot of test prep options and classes out there, but we’re seeing the rise of a new type of aid – test prep apps designed to help with information-intense questions like you may find on the bar exam.
 If you’d rather have an app that can help you with your tax’s, you should also read our review of the Receiptmate makes tax prep easy.
 The BarMax MBE Questions app from creator TestMax is one of the best examples of this growing field that we’ve seen, taking the natural advantages of a study app (mobility, ease of use, the ability to plop down for 10 minutes sessions during the day) and combining them with in-depth information and support for a test that, according to BarMax, saw a 33-year low in scores in 2016.
 If you want another useful app, you should also read our review of the Smart Record app.
 Speaking of innovative apps, you may also want to take a look at TIKD, the speeding ticket lawyer app that takes care of your traffic tickets.
-Let’s take a look at what the app’s all about.
+Let’s take a look at what the BarMax app’s all about.
 If you want to make sure your finance needs are covered as well, take a look at the best personal finance software for Mac.
 If you want another useful app, you might be also interested in our DermCheck review.
 Or you could download our DMD clone photo app for free.

 Preparation: MBE (Multistate Bar Exam)